-As far as cycle touring destinations in Europe go there are few better than the Moselle and Saar River valleys in Germany.
-In a word it is a “stunning” region highlighted by an enchanting countryside, fairy tale castles, award-winning vineyards on impossibly steep slopes and historic medieval towns and villages.
-The Rhine’s peaceful little sisters, the Moselle and Saar Rivers as they meander from picturesque village to village, offer unsurpassed views of castles high on the hills, stone-clad fortresses, picture perfect wineries and much, much more.
+As far as cycle touring destinations in Europe go there are few better than the Moselle and Saar River Valleys in Germany.
+It is a “stunning” region highlighted by an enchanting countryside, fairy tale castles, award-winning vineyards on impossibly steep slopes and historic medieval towns and villages.
+The Rhine’s peaceful little sisters, the Moselle and Saar Rivers, as they meander from picturesque village to village, offer unsurpassed views of castles high on the hills, stone-clad fortresses, picture perfect wineries and much, much more.
 On a day to day basis as you cycle through this magical region you will visit culturally rich cities, will soak up the sights of untouched nature, will meet local winegrowers and bottlers and, importantly, will get the opportunity to relive the rich history of the region.

 It is without doubt a cycle tour not to be missed!

-Picturesque villages, castles and fortresses and picture perfect wineries - Saarburg to Koblenz.
-The history of the region along the banks of the Moselle and Saar Rivers dates back to the Roman Era, some 2000 or so years ago.
-For guests on a bike and barge tour there is much to see… beautiful timbered houses dating back to medieval times, vineyards, the Porta Nigra, built by the Romans in Trier and the oldest defensive structure in Germany, the “German corner” at the junction of the Moselle and Rhine Rivers in Koblenz and Saarburg, widely referred to as “Little Venice” are just a few of the highlights of this memorable trip.
+The history of the region, along the banks of the Moselle and Saar Rivers, dates back to the Roman Era, some 2000 or so years ago.
+For guests on a bike and barge tour there is much to see - beautiful timbered houses from medieval times, magnificent vineyards and the Porta Nigra -a large Roman city gate in Trier, Germany.
+You'll also visit a headland in Koblenz known as the “German Corner” where you'll find a statue of William l, a German emperor who was responsible for unifying Germany.
+The surrounding region sits at the junction of the Moselle and Rhine Rivers in Koblenz and Saarburg and is widely referred to as “Little Venice”.
+These are just a few of the highlights of this unforgettable trip!

 If you would like to rent a bike or e-bike please contact our office when making your booking:[email protected]